Amiga, Inc.: Licensing rights

 and Linux.
-Hyperion Entertainment promptly disputed this, on the basis of a 2009 settlement agreement between Hyperion and Amiga Inc. After legal threats from Hyperion, Commodore USA dropped their AROS plans, claimed they would create a new Linux-based OS called AMIGA Workbench 5.0 (later changed to Commodore OS since Workbench was owned by Cloanto), and shut down in 2012.
+Hyperion Entertainment promptly disputed this, on the basis of a 2009 settlement agreement between Hyperion and Amiga Inc. After legal threats from Hyperion, Commodore USA dropped their AROS plans, claimed they would create a new Linux-based OS called AMIGA Workbench 5.0 (later changed to Commodore OS to avoid conflicts), and shut down in 2012.

 In 2011, Amiga Inc. licensed the brand name to Hong Kong based manufacturer IContain Systems, Ltd.

 In 2012, Amiga Inc. completed the transfer of copyrights up to 1993 to Cloanto.
+By 2026, all Amiga copyrights (including the ones formerly held by Cloanto) belonged to Amiga Corporation.

 Recent events

-On February 1, 2019, Amiga Inc. transferred all its IP (including Amiga trademarks and remaining copyrights) to C-A Acquisition Corp., owned by Mike Battilana (director of Cloanto, company behind the Amiga Forever emulation package), later renamed to Amiga Corporation.
+On February 1, 2019, Amiga Inc. transferred all its IP (including Amiga trademarks and remaining copyrights) to C-A Acquisition Corp., led by CEO Mike Battilana (also a director of Cloanto, the company behind the Amiga Forever package), later renamed to Amiga Corporation.